SteveLeungYL/WaterTracker/README.md

 + Flexible daily goal setup.
 + Support both Milliliter and Ounce.
 + Widgets for Home Screen.
++ Support inputs from Siri and Spotlight. (phases: "Log water drinking", "Use Pocket Water Tracker to log water drinking", or the simplest "Log Water Drinking")
 + Deep integration with Apple Watch.

 <!-- Screenshots -->